Mynaa: Reception

 Rediff wrote, "With plenty of realism, a touch of angst and sparkling humour not to mention the hills of Theni themselves, Mynaa is an interesting romantic journey".

 Other versions

-The film was later dubbed in Telugu as Prema Khaidi.
-The film was remade in Kannada in 2011 as Shyloo.
+The film was dubbed in Telugu as Prema Khaidi, and remade in Kannada in 2011 as Shyloo.
 A Hindi remake was going to be directed by Prabhu Solomon, but never materialised.